Phillips 66 Technical Communications Program

 organize documents in a clear, concise, and logical fashion,

 solve problems and make a persuasive case through critical thinking, and

 identify and correct stylistic and grammatical flaws in their writing.

 Unit Operations Lab

-Skills taught include “how to write a technical report” and “how to create an effective oral presentation.”
-These skills are taught through workshops and lectures, individual writing conferences, evaluation of technical lab reports and oral presentations, and mandatory revisions of reports.
+Skills taught include how to write technical documents such as lab reports, how to create an effective oral presentation, and how to think critically about experimental results.
+These skills are taught through workshops and lectures, individual writing conferences, and evaluation of technical lab reports and oral presentations.

 Communications Skills for Technical Problem Solving (graduate elective)

 Co-taught with Dr. Charles Eckert, this course features a workshop style in which students are encouraged to review and critique one another’s work in a non-competitive environment.
 Students write several types of documents, including an abstract, a memo, and a short technical article; each written document is paired with a presentation tailored to a specific audience.